awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-enable-disable-controls.md

-# Disabling and Enabling Individual Controls<a name="securityhub-standards-enable-disable-controls"></a>
+# Disabling and enabling individual controls<a name="securityhub-standards-enable-disable-controls"></a>

 When you enable a standard, all of the controls for that standard are enabled by default\.
 You can then disable and enable specific controls within an enabled standard\.